-There are seven types of membership:
+There are five types of membership with voting privileges:

 - Fellow of the ASCR

 - Emeritus Member

 In addition, there are five types of membership in the Association without voting privileges:

 There are two types of qualification an applicant must meet to be accepted as a Regular Member:

 A. Experience and Present Duties

 Applicants must be currently actively engaged in the field of crime scene reconstruction or investigation and have at least three years of experience in this field.
 A substantial portion of an applicant’s work must include one or more of these duties:

 Reconstruction of crime scenes; Investigation of crime scenes; Interpretation of physical evidence; Collection and/or analysis of physical and other forensic evidence; Training and/or consultation for scene reconstruction, scene investigation, or interpretation of physical evidence.